flyer-deploy/flyer/src/recipes/internal/docs/thoughts.md

 ## The `current` path

 Using `current` path that points to the latest release version can greatly reduce deployment time since there is only going to be one copy operation.
-However, this solution to the old deployer which performed at least four copy operations is not free.
+However, this solution to the old deployer which performed at least four copy operations is not _**free**_.
 Consider this possibility:

 1. Copy artifact as usual.